percona/grafana-dashboards/README.md

 ### Update instructions

-Simply install the new dashboards and restart Grafana (the last 2 steps from setup instructions).
+Simply copy the new dashboards to `/var/lib/grafana/dashboards` and restart Grafana.

 ### Graph samples